babylonhealth/ios-playbook/Cookbook/Technical-Documents/How to use Slack?.md

 ## Which channels to join?

 ### #ios
-The public channel for any babylonian to reach to the iOS Team.
+The public channel for any babylonian to reach out to the iOS Team.
 This channel should be regularly checked by the iOS support engineers.

 ### #ios-underground
 The private channel for the iOS Team.
 It's the place to raise problems, have discussions, make the team aware of your whereabouts or just to say "Good morning 👋".